 All levels of ETRs will need to be accessed and cleared of debris and potential obstructions, as well as damaged bridges, bridge approaches, or slope and embankment failures will have to be repaired.
 ETRs should be cleared according to the operational planning developed in future phases of this project.
 An example would be to clear based on order of importance from SSLRs to LERRs.
-Emergency debris management plans for the RETRs should be coordinated with the Metro Debris Management Plan that includes debris management site locations.
+Emergency debris management plans for the RETRs should be coordinated with the Metro Disaster Debris Management Plan that identifies disaster debris management site locations.

-Cross-Jurisdiction Coordination
+Regional and Multi-Jurisdiction Coordination

 Part of the next phase of planning will be to evaluate LETRs and LERRs at jurisdictional boundaries, including those outside the region, to assess where they cross into a neighboring jurisdiction, district and/or community.
-In such instances, it is prudent to coordinate with the neighboring jurisdiction to ensure the road's designation as a local or RETR is consistent across jurisdictional boundaries and operational plans for real-world events will be coordinated.
+In such instances, it is prudent to coordinate with the neighboring jurisdiction and other transportation providers to ensure that the road's designation as a local ETR or RETR is consistent across jurisdictional boundaries and operational plans for real-world disasters, emergencies, and significant events will be coordinated.

-Response to Recovery
+Transition from Response to Recovery

 It is inevitable that ETRs, designated to facilitate immediate response priorities, will also be used for post-emergency recovery.
 As such, plans should include a timeline that details how the use of these routes will vary across jurisdictions and change after an event and during the recovery phase.
 Further, a better definition of federal, state, regional, and local responsibilities for recovery and repair of the routes is warranted.
+Planning for transition from emergency response to recovery is another area in which to consider the potential role of transit.